civisanalytics/civis-python/docs/source/ml.rst

 Note that whichever option you chose, CivisML will pre-process your data using either its default ETL, or ETL that you provide (see :ref:`custom-etl`).

+If you have already trained a scikit-learn model outside of Civis Platform, you can register it with Civis Platform as a CivisML model so that you can score it using CivisML.
+Read :ref:`model-registration` for how to do this.

 Pre-Defined Models
 ------------------